Tear Off the Roof

 Andy Cherry, Jacob Boyles, Jonathan Smith, Leeland Mooring Jacob Sooter and Hank Bentley worked on the production of the single.

 The song peaked at number 27 on the US Hot Christian Songs chart published by Billboard.

 Background

 "Tear Off the Roof" was released as the second promotional single from the album, along with its accompanying music video, which features the cast and characters of The Chosen, on October 6, 2023.

 Writing and development

 Lake shared the story behind the song in an interview with American Songwriter, saying:

 "This track speaks to multiple stories in the Bible of healing.
-I can't think of a better storyteller of Jesus than The Chosen TV series and I got to partner up with them for the music video to share the story of this song based off of Mark Chapter 2 and Luke Chapter 8.
+I can't think of a better storyteller of Jesus than The Chosen TV series and I got to partner up with them for the music video to share the story of this song based on Mark Chapter 2 and Luke Chapter 8.
 We pray this song reminds you of the healing power of Jesus and to do whatever it takes, even tearing off the roof to get those in need in the presence of God."